bcgov/aps-infra-platform/documentation/reference/plugins/acl.md

 Reference: https://docs.konghq.com/hub/kong-inc/acl/

-## Use Cases
+## Use cases

 Typically this is used when your Environment configuration uses the flow `kong-api-key-acl` or `kong-acl-only` where the `allow` group is a special group defined for the Environment so that Access Managers can grant/revoke access to the Service from the API Services Portal.

 ## Example